-For example: you could decide it’s a great idea to create a high-quality, educational newsletter that won’t be “salesy” in its nature (because people don’t like the “salesy”, right?).
-You might have a 99.9% open rate, but what does it matter if none of your subscribes ever visit your website to make a purchase?
+For example, you could decide it’s a great idea to create a high-quality, educational newsletter that won’t be “salesy” in its nature (because people don’t like the “salesy”, right?).
+You might have a 99.9% open rate, but what does it matter if none of your subscribers ever visit your website to make a purchase?

 Bottom line is that you’ll spend hours entertaining people instead of making money for your business.